Last Updated on 31/07/2023

 The Positive Impact of Intentional Spending

 There is a lot of research that has been conducted on the topic of spending and how it affects the way we think about money.
-The general consensus is that intentional spending can have a positive impact on our financial mindset.
+The general consensus is that mindful spending can have a positive impact on our financial mindset.

 When we are intentional with our spending, we are more likely to be mindful of our overall financial situation.
 This can help us become more responsible and make better decisions when it comes to our purchasing power as consumers.
-Additionally, intentional spending helps us develop an overall healthier relationship with money.
+Additionally, conscious spending helps us develop an overall healthier relationship with money.

 People who are intentional with their spending habits are more likely to save money, have less debt, and feel more financially secure.
 Additionally, they are also more likely to feel happier and less stressed about money.
 Or use money to deal with stress.

 Intentional spending is about taking control of your finances and making sure that you are only buying the things that bring you joy and get you closer to your goals.
 It can ultimately help you live a richer life whilst saving you money.

 So keep your goals in your mind’s eye.
 Even if you are planning to invest in something long term like buying a condo, if you have that goal always in mind, you’ll be more likely to find ways to save money each month.
 It will also be easier to prevent yourself from buying things that aren’t relevant to your goal.

 Focus your spending on things that are personally valuable to you.
 Today, with both inflation and the rise of after-buy consumer payment options luring people into a spiral of debt, the significance of being deliberate with our purchases is huge.
 If you’re not happy with your current financial situation, it’s time to get intentional about your spending.